Meet the Family Recovery Institute Clinical Team

 As a professional educator he has served on the graduate faculty for San Francisco State University’s Counseling Department and as Associate Professor of Chemical Dependency Studies at Cal State East Bay.

-He has held executive clinical positions including founding Family Program and Clinical Director for Alta Mira Recovery Programs in Sausalito, CA, a 14-year tenure for the Boyer House Foundation including Clinical Milieu and Admissions Director, and received an in-depth look at the American treatment industry while serving on the Sierra Tucson Clinical Outreach Team.
+He has held executive clinical positions including founding Family Program and Clinical Director for Alta Mira Recovery Programs in Sausalito, CA, 10 years in a clinical/management role at the Mind Therapy Clinic in Corte Madera, CA, a 14-year tenure for the Boyer House Foundation including Clinical Milieu and Admissions Director, and received an in-depth look at the American treatment industry while serving on the Sierra Tucson Clinical Outreach Team, 2005-2007.

 Email Dr. Perlmutter: FamRecovery@gmail.com or call 415-322-0939

 Dr. Jesse Rentz is a licensed Psychologist in California and Tennessee.
 He received his doctoral degree and training in Psychodynamic Therapy from the California Institute of Integral Studies (CIIS).
 In addition, he has a Masters in Family Therapy (MFT) from Thomas Jefferson University in Philadelphia, PA.
 Following completion of his doctorate, he worked at the Mind Therapy Clinic (MTC) in Marin where he provided individual, couple and family therapy in both their Intensive Outpatient Program (IOP) and individual outpatient service.
 While at MTC, led a men’s process group and a co-ed process group called Authentic Relating he for multiple years.